siderolabs/talos/website/content/v1.5/talos-guides/network/kubespan.md

 description: "Learn to use KubeSpan to connect Talos Linux machines securely across networks."
 aliases:
   - ../../guides/kubespan
+  - ../../kubernetes-guides/network/kubespan
 ---

 KubeSpan is a feature of Talos that automates the setup and maintenance of a full mesh [WireGuard](https://www.wireguard.com) network for your cluster, giving you the ability to operate hybrid Kubernetes clusters that can span the edge, datacenter, and cloud.
-Management of keys and discovery of peers can be completely automated for a zero-touch experience that makes it simple and easy to create hybrid clusters.
+Management of keys and discovery of peers can be completely automated, making it simple and easy to create hybrid clusters.

-KubeSpan consists of client code in Talos Linux, as well as a discovery service that enables clients to securely find each other.
+KubeSpan consists of client code in Talos Linux, as well as a [discovery service]({{< relref "../discovery" >}}) that enables clients to securely find each other.
-Sidero Labs operates a free Discovery Service, but the discovery service may be operated by your organization and can be [downloaded here](https://github.com/siderolabs/discovery-service).
+Sidero Labs operates a free Discovery Service, but the discovery service may, with a commercial license, be operated by your organization and can be [downloaded here](https://github.com/siderolabs/discovery-service).

 ## Video Walkthrough

-To learn more about KubeSpan, see the video below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/lPl3u9BN7j4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To see a live demo of KubeSpan, see one the videos below: